-Piping systems for water, steam, compressed air and fuels are discussed.
-Materials, codes and best engineering practices are analyzed for pipes, valves and piping accessories.
+Piping systems for water, steam, compressed air, and fuels are discussed.
+Materials, codes, and best engineering practices are analysed for pipes, valves, and piping accessories.
 Students build and test piping systems in the lab portion of this course.

 PENG3008 Power Engineering Work Integrated Learning 160.0 Hours Students assist operators at a power plant to meet practical time requirements towards operating engineer certifications.
-Students are assigned projects to complete during their field placement and are expected to present their projects in order to successfully complete this placement.
+Students are assigned projects to complete during their field placement and are expected to submit their projects in order to successfully complete this placement.

-P- CHEM1010 Chemistry and the Environment and P- ELEC1009 Electricity and Controls and P- HRAC1000 Refrigeration and Air Conditioning and P- PENG1005 Power Plant Simulation and P- PENG1006 Power Plant Operations and P- PENG1007 Introduction to Power Engineering and P- PENG1008 Power Engineering Sciences and P- PENG1009 Power Engineering Skills Lab and P- PENG1010 Heating Systems and P- PENG1011 Prime Movers and Engines and P- WETC1012 Welding and Metallurgy and P- CHEM2003 Advanced Chemistry and the Environment and P- MATH2010 Power Engineering Mathematics and P- MENG2018 Applied Mechanics and P- PENG2005 Power Engineering Skills Lab 2 and P- PENG2006 Thermodynamics and Fluid Mechanics and P-PENG2007 Advanced Power Plant Operations and P- PENG2008 Advanced Prime Movers and Engines and P- PENG2009 Power Plant Management and P- ELEC3011 Instrumentation and Control Systems and P- ELEC3012 Power Engineering Electricity and P- HRAC3006 Advanced Refrigeration and Air Conditioning and P- PENG3007 Piping and Auxiliaries
+P- CHEM1010 Chemistry and the Environment and P- ELEC1009 Electricity and Controls and P- HRAC1000 Refrigeration and Air Conditioning and P- PENG1005 Power Plant Simulation and P- PENG1006 Power Plant Operations and P- PENG1007 Introduction to Power Engineering and P- PENG1008 Power Engineering Sciences and P- PENG1009 Power Engineering Skills Lab and P- PENG1010 Heating Systems and P- PENG1011 Prime Movers and Engines and P- WETC1012 Welding and Metallurgy and P- COOP1030 Power Engineering Work Term